elixirschool/elixirschool/en/lessons/ecto/basics.md

 ```

 After that we'll need to add the following line to our `config/config.exs` file:

 ```elixir
 config :friends, ecto_repos: [Friends.Repo]
 ```

 This will allow our application to run ecto mix commands from the commandline.

 We're all done configuring the repository!
 We can now create the database inside of postgres with this command:

 ```shell
 $ mix ecto.create
 ```

-Ecto will use the information in the `config/config.exs` file to determine how to connect to postgres and what name to give the database.
+Ecto will use the information in the `config/config.exs` file to determine how to connect to Postgres and what name to give the database.

 If you receive any errors, make sure that the configuration information is correct and that your instance of postgres is running.

 ### Migrations

-To create and modify tables inside the postgres database, Ecto has *migrations*.
-Each migration describes how the database tables should change.
+To create and modify tables inside the postgres database Ecto provides us with migrations.
+Each migration describes a set of actions to be performed on our database, like which tables to create or update.

-Our database doesn't have any tables yet.
-To get started we'll create a migration that will create a *people* table.
-Note that when naming a migration or table in ecto you should use the plural form of the word.
+Since our database doesn't have any tables yet, we'll need to create a migration to add some.

-We can use the following command to create a migration
+The convention in Ecto is to pluralize our tables so for application we'll need a `peoples` table, so let's start there with our migrations.

+The best way to create migrations is the mix `ecto.gen.migration <name> task`, so in our case let's use:

 ```shell
 $ mix ecto.gen.migration create_people
 ```

-This will generate a new file in the `priv/repo/migrations` folder with the following contents.
+This will generate a new file in the `priv/repo/migrations` folder containing timestamp in the filename.
+If we navigate to our directory and open the migration we should see something like this:

 ```elixir
 defmodule Friends.Repo.Migrations.CreatePeople do